CanTopay/qrhelper/README.md

 -    get_aql_results: Get the AQL query result set using a search_id.
 -    run_aql: Post an AQL query and get the query result set. (limited with a timeframe, check code and inline comments for modifiying.)
 -    close_offense: Close an offense by offense id, supports text based input for offense closing reasons.
+-    create_refmap: Creates a refmap with the given type and name.